Nexis-Network/homepage/content/release-notes/2023-04-28-storage-and-compute.md

 ### Support for the US East (N. Virginia) region

 Added support for the `US East (N. Virginia) — aws-us-east-1` region.
-For more information about Exzo Network's region support, see [Regions](/docs/introduction/regions).
+For more information about Nexis Network's region support, see [Regions](/docs/introduction/regions).

 ### Postgres extension support

 Added support for the `ip4r` and `pg_hint_plan` extensions.
-For more information about Postgres extensions supported by Exzo Network, see [Postgres extensions](/docs/extensions/pg-extensions).
+For more information about Postgres extensions supported by Nexis Network, see [Postgres extensions](/docs/extensions/pg-extensions).

 ### Fixes & improvements